nathanaherne/ml_loss_prevention/README.md

+**Current Status of this repository** -> a work in progress

 # Background

-This machine learning challenge came to me from a friend.
-He and I were discussing some challenges he saw in the retail space and I wanted to see how I would create a machine learning model to help retailers with loss prevention (or theft of product).
+This deep learning challenge came to me from a friend.
+He and I were discussing some challenges he saw in the retail space and bought up the issue of how to solve Loss Prevention in the retail space.
+I wanted to see how I would create a deep learning model to help solve this issue.

-**Current Status of this repository** -> a initial dump of my thoughts
+# Using this in your organization

+Deep learning models sometimes need to be tweaked to suit a particular organization's data or business model.
+When discussing the data and creating the deep learning model, I will try to make it obvious as to how you could tweak the model to fit your particular use case.
+Alternatively, if you would like me to help tweak the model to fit your organization's requirements, please contact me.

+# Introduction

+This document outlines an analysis of the data and the design of a deep learning algorithm with the end goal of helping organizations be more effective at loss prevention.

 # Data Analysis

-A machine learning algorithm is only as good as the data you feed it.
-If you do not understand the data, misinterpret what the data is telling you or miss important correlations, the algorithm will probably be useless.
-This is the main reason my most machine learning experts spend 75% of their time on the data.
+The data you feed a deep learning algorithm is extremely important because a deep learning algorithm learns from the data you feed it.
+If you do not understand the data, misinterpret what the data is telling you, feed the algorithm incorrect data or miss important correlations, the algorithm will not be particularly useful.
+This is the main reason why most deep learning experts spend 75% of their time on the data.

+With this in mind, we will be considering the available data first and then move onto creating a deep learning model to help reduce loss prevention.

 ## Data Correlations

-To create a good machine learning model, we need to find quality correlations and quality is important.
+To create a good deep learning model, we need to find quality correlations and quality is important.
 I am sure you have heard the saying "correlation doesn't equal causation", the saying exists because it is very important to understand why one event is related to another.
 A real world example is the stock price of [Berkshire Hathaway](berkshirehathaway.com) increases when a movie starring Anne Hathaway is released.
-If you wanted to use a machine learning algorithm to predict the stock price of Berkshire Hathaway, then it would be a good idea if the machine learning algorithm considered her upcoming movie releases.
+If you wanted to use a deep learning algorithm to predict the stock price of Berkshire Hathaway, then it would be a good idea if the deep learning algorithm considered her upcoming movie releases.
 In saying this, there is no logical reasoning why movies starring a certain person should effect the stock price of a business.
 Alternatively, this correlation does show you the value of looking for all sorts of correlations in your available data, even completely random ones.

 ## How much loss occurs